angelnietos/babooni-docs/adr/adr-0012-isomorphic-validation.md

    `Validators`, React messages) call these predicates — they do not own rules.
 3. **Async rules** (unique email, …): **ports** on the backend + stable error codes for the FE.
 Not isomorphic.
-4. **Zod / Standard Schema kit:** carry **[F68-B2](../plans/rounds/plans-68-sixty-eight-round/1750000254000-f68-carry-zod-kit.md)**
+4. **Zod / Standard Schema kit:** deferred historically (F68-B2 carry, cerrada);
-   if we need one schema language for non-Nest consumers; until then, no second library in app deps.
+   if we need one schema language for non-Nest consumers, supersede this ADR;
+   until then, no second library in app deps.

 ## Consequences